Sheraff/tvshows-alfred-workflow/README.md

  - use "season" torrents if nothing else available
  - try and use the 1x01 notation for piratebay search as backup
  - check seed nb before offering streaming (suggest DL instead) (hard to know the threshold!)
- - send arguments without magnet link, call the server from handler.sh to get magnet link.
-That allows for more time to find the best magnet.

 ### 2. STREAMING
  - kill player before I kill peerflix